Anton2319/Anton2319/articles/wireguard-guide/article.md

 ## Anything else??

+You can find all the code in the repository here: https://github.com/Anton2319/WireGuardExamples/

 I might miss something, but remember, this is a short guide for those, who won't bother to read code of the official implementation.
 Got something to add?
 Email me to [anton_2319@outlook.com](mailto:anton_2319@outlook.com), DM on IG: [@anton_2319](https://www.instagram.com/anton_2319/), Twitter: [@AntonRudkovskij](https://twitter.com/AntonRudkovskij), or Telegram: [@infinitewanderer](https://t.me/infinitewanderer)
 Thanks for reading this!